simh/simh/0readmeAsynchIO.txt

 #endif

 Programming Disk and Tape devices to leverage Asynch I/O

+Asynch disk and tape I/O is provided through a callback model.
+The callback is invoked when the desired I/O operation has completed.

 Naming conventions:
 All of the routines implemented in sim_disk and sim_tape have been kept